 - Incident reporting steps

-It takes the entire team to create a high-quality incident report.
-With the input of witnesses and those working in the area at the time, we have a better chance of fixing the underlying problem for good.
+The entire team must work together to create a high-quality incident report.
+Moreover, when witnesses and employees in the area share their input, you gain a better chance of fixing the underlying problem for good.

 In the workplace, incident reporting plays a key role in the future prevention of operational issues.
 The reporting process allows us to identify patterns and root causes that create risks and endanger performance.